 Example #2: [Name], here are some valuable insights for your next article

 Journalists like to feel like they are need for the creation of a specific story.
 Companies should specialize their subject line to concentrate on the media outlet’s needs.
 In order to understand these needs, brands must invest in building long-term relationships with their media contacts before it’s even time to send a pitch.
 Building these relationships can help brands to conduct extensive research into a particular journalist.
 As well as their past material and writing styles.

 If you want your email pitch to be receive well, then you might want to consider establishing your brand as a thought leader in the industry.
 Using numbers or lists in your subject line creates the impression that you have valuable information to share.
 This gives media outlets hope that if they do write a story about the business.
 They will be backing a company with experience in the industry.
 This positive reception will increase the chances of a successful pitch overall.

 Example #1: Here are 10 ways to do XYZ with [insert product name]

 Example #2: Did you know we are in the top 10 [list achievement]?

 The above examples creates an impression that your company is busy creating newsworthy content.
 By using this subject line, you are offering solutions to potential problems that a journalist’s readers might have.

 It is not enough to merely craft an email pitch with informative content.
-Without a practical and concise media pitch subject line, there is a very high chance that it will get lost in the sea of pitches that media professionals receive daily.
-Whether with the help of PR professionals or using internal communications, companies have a higher chance of receiving media attention when they create a concise and informative subject line that is targeted towards a specific media outlet.
-With the above tips, you can get your next pitch opened.
+Without a practical and concise media pitch subject line.
+There is a very high chance that it will get lost in the sea of pitches that media professionals receive daily.
+Whether with the help of PR professionals or using internal communications, companies have a higher chance of receiving media attention.
+When they create a concise and informative subject line that is target towards a specific media outlet.
+With the above tips, you can get your next pitch open.
 Better still, we hope that these tips help you get enthusiastic replies from journalists.